The Worm (HMLTD album)

-The Worm is the second studio by British art-rock band HMLTD.
+The Worm is the second studio album by British art-rock band HMLTD.
 It was released on 7 April 2023 on Lucky Number Music.
 It is a rock opera style concept album about a worm swallowing England.

 Three singles were released in the weeks ahead of the album's release: "Wyrmlands", "The End of Now" and "The Worm".
 They all have music videos directed by front man Henry Spychalski.